 Some of the current chip tensions can be traced back to an old rivalry between Huawei and mobile processor giant Qualcomm.

-Huawei used to be a major purchaser of Qualcomm’s Snapdragon processors and continued to use its chips in some of its more cost-effective Honor smartphones in recent years.
+Huawei used to be a major purchaser of Qualcomm’s Snapdragon processors and continued to use its chips in some of its more cost-effective Honor smartphones in recent years (Huawei has now sold Honor ).
 However, Huawei’s most popular recent smartphones are based solely on Kirin technology.
 As the company’s share of the smartphone market accelerated over the past five years, Qualcomm’s partners felt the squeeze.

 Although Qualcomm’s Snapdragon still powers the majority of smartphone manufacturers, Huawei’s rise to the top three has produced a major rival.
 Speaking in a 2018 interview with The Information, a HiSilicon manager stated the company viewed Qualcomm as its “No. 1 competitor.”